Twenty homes built at Gishyita with support from two Scottish churches

 In 2020, Comfort International launched a project jointly with GNI and funded with the support of Bishopbriggs Community Church and Sandyhills Parish Church to build 20 homes (10 duplex houses).
 This was largely in response to the need in the community which was exacerbated by flooding in 2019 which destroyed many houses.
 Originally, the plan was to build the houses in partnership with the Rwandan Government, who did contribute to the cost of some of the houses, although their participation ended up being less than originally intended.
 In the last four years, the churches and supporters have been fundraising hard, and we are delighted that the 20 homes are now built and the project has been completed.
 In total, Comfort International has sent £34,440.76 for the building of the houses in Gishyita.

-During this and last Summer, teams from Comfort International visiting Karongi had the opportunity to meet and hear from some of the individual and families who have been chosen by community leaders to receive one of the houses.
+During this and last Summer, teams from Comfort International visiting Karongi had the opportunity to meet and hear from some of the individuals and families who have been chosen by community leaders to receive one of the houses.
 There is a common thread running through the stories – families who lived in fear and instability, now home-owners and secure in the knowledge that they have a safe place to live that will not be taken away from them – but each story paints the picture of a life transformed and a new future begun.
 We’d love to share some of their stories with you now.

 Marie told us, “I have 4 children.
 I want to tell you that before we had this home we had no house.
 We were living in a very old house and it was raining in the night and the house fell down.
 I spent two weeks in hospital.
 My oldest son was buried under the rubble and he was the most injured.
 We told the umudugudu leader who was making a list for this village and we were chosen.
 Every time when we pray we pray for you.
 When I prayed I always used to pray for a small home – even if I could only put my head in a house I would be happy – but now I have a home for my whole body.”